michaelhtran120/MUI-React-Weather-App/README.md

 Utilized the fetch API as I am only getting data from OpenWeatherMap API.

 Still trying to determine the best way to organize my application into sub components.
 Since I didn't have that many states to manage, I maintain state in parent App component and passed state via props.
+Since state was being set via fetch() to store weather data, I did not see a need to utilize Redux or useReducer to manage state.